candyvirus/ShareIt/README.md

 Linux using Wine) the portable versions at [SourceForge] (http://sourceforge.net/projects/portableapps/files/Google%20Chrome%20Portable/Additional%20Versions) .
-After that, you'll need to enable the RTCPeerConnection support on the [about:flags](about:flags) panel, and after that you'll be able to run ShareIt! sucessfully.
+After that, you'll need to enable the RTCPeerConnection support on the [chrome://flags](chrome://flags) panel, and after that you'll be able to run ShareIt! sucessfully.
 Now that the WebRTC specification is more stable and enable by default on latest versions of the browsers, this will be fixed in the near future and would be used flawlessly.